Outcomes in Moderate Mixed Aortic Valve Disease

 Simple quantification of mixed valve disease can be problematic; for example, the presence of significant AR would be expected to independently increase antegrade flow gradients due to the increased volume crossing the valve, making the characterization of AS severity more problematic.
 Very few data exist to guide the management of patients with mixed valve disease, and current heart valve guidelines base recommendations on a single dominant valve lesion.
 However, it seems logical to believe that the hemodynamic and therefore the clinical significance of mixed valve lesions can be greater than the individual components in isolation.
 Although a majority of patients in this study progressed to severe valve disease prior to intervention, some (11%) developed symptoms despite persistent moderate (mixed) disease, suggesting that adverse events can occur even if neither lesion is hemodynamically severe.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Congenital Heart Disease, CHD & Pediatrics and Interventions, CHD & Pediatrics and Quality Improvement, Acute Heart Failure, Interventions and Structural Heart Disease
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Interventions, CHD and Pediatrics and Quality Improvement, Acute Heart Failure, Interventions and Structural Heart Disease

 Keywords: Aged, Aortic Valve Insufficiency, Aortic Valve Stenosis, Bicuspid, Cardiac Surgical Procedures, Heart Defects, Congenital, Heart Failure, Heart Valve Diseases, Heart Valve Prosthesis, Patient Outcome Assessment, Stroke Volume, Transcatheter Aortic Valve Replacement